-Companies with well-developed T&E policies tend to have higher employee retention rates because they don't expect their frequent travelers to stay out of pocket and wait long for reimbursements.
+Companies with well-developed T&E policies tend to have higher employee retention rates because they don't expect their frequent travellers to stay out of pocket and wait long periods for reimbursements.
 Easy expense processes save employees time (both card users and finance admins) and mean valuable team members can focus on other exciting initiatives instead of manual expense admin.

-T&E expenses are costs incurred for business travel, entertainment, and meals.
+T&E expenses are the costs incurred for business travel, entertainment, and meals.
 And for SMEs, these expenses can be a tax deduction for your business and can reduce your taxable income to help lower your tax bill.

 The HMRC defines these items as follows:

 Travel expenses include any costs you incur to get from one place to another, including transportation and lodging, meals, and incidentals.